hmcRobotLab/pycreate/readme.rst

 Appendix
 --------

-* leds.py:
+* light.py:

-  - Includes a function kitt_lights() that takes two parameters: the robot and num_repeats.
+  - Includes a function kitt() that takes two parameters: the robot and num_repeats.
 Toggles the play and advance lights on/off in sequence repeated num_repeats times and has a different color on the power led.

 * song_dance.py: